Presaddfed Hall: The hall's history

 The manor was originally owned by Hwfa Ap Cynddelw, circa 1100.
 Hwfa was once considered a man of rank and the wealthiest man on the island of Anglesey and was one of the founding members of the Fifteen Tribes of Wales.
 Hwfa was a part of the royal court of Aberffraw, and had been seneschal to the King of Gwynedd, and represented Owain Gwynedd during a coronation of the Gwynedd Prince.

-The Lewis family made Presaddfed their family seat.
+Centuries later, the Lewis family made Presaddfed their family seat.
 William Lewis (born 1526) is an example of one of the owners, Lewis served as High Sheriff of Anglesey, and was a politician holding public offices in parliament.

-The current house was built and extended by the Owen family from the 17th century onwards for over two centuries.
+Now, the current house was built and extended by the Owen family from the 17th century onwards for over two centuries.
 The main block was built in 1686, another house adjoining was built in 1821, and then the two houses were linked in 1875 by William Owen Stanley.